- What liability for maintenance and repairs do I have?

 - Fire Risk Assessment

-Please note that this list is not exhaustive and is set out to provide a guide.
-Please refer to your lease for your full repairing obligations.
+Please note that this list is not exhaustive and is set out to provide guidance.
+Please read our helpful guide for more detail however please refer to your lease for your full repairing obligations.

 Smart Lease: You are required to keep the inside of the property in a good state of repair during the term of your lease.
 This includes repairing any damage cause by your or your visitors, but does not include fair wear and tear (painting, decorating etc).
 We are responsible for external repairs and maintenance, although you remain responsible for any external damage caused by you or your visitors.